London Underground 1973 Stock: Refurbishment

-From 1996 to 2001, the entire fleet was refurbished by Bombardier Transportation at Horbury railway works.
+From 1996 to 2001, the entire fleet was refurbished by Bombardier Prorail at Horbury railway works.
 The interior was completely remodelled, with changes including the removal of transverse seating, replacement of the original wooden flooring with new floor material, replacement of straphangers with new grab rails, new enclosures for the ceiling ventilation fans, brighter lighting with new diffusers, installation of car-end windows and new perch seats in the centre of the cars, creating more luggage space for airport passengers.

 The original unpainted exterior was painted in London Underground's corporate livery, and a new emergency detrainment system was fitted in the cabs.
 The external destination blinds were also replaced with LCDs, and these were subsequently replaced with new LED units in 2015.

+Interior dot-matrix displays were also introduced around this time, with later refurbished trains having a more compact surrounding than earlier refurbished cars.

+Automated voice announcements in the 1973 Stock as of today are notable for using the Julie Berry voice (used in various national rail services) as well as Adrian Hieatt for 'see it say it sorted' message.
+No other tube stock uses the Julie Berry voice.
+Both shall be phased out with 2024 Stock by a synthesised voice called 'Elloise'.

-The final refurbished unit re-entered service on 10 July 2001.
+The first refurbished unit re-entered service in June 1996, with the final refurbished unit re-entering service on 10 July 2001.

 Future replacement

 The Deep tube programme (DTP) originally covered the replacement of the trains and signalling on the Bakerloo and Piccadilly lines, and had been expanded to cover rolling stock requirements arising from the planned extension of the Northern line to Battersea, the eventual replacement of Central line trains, and proposed increased service frequency on the Northern and Jubilee lines.
 The EVO tube concept design, a lighter articulated train with walk-through cars, was introduced early in 2011.

-In early 2014 the Bakerloo, Piccadilly, Central and Waterloo & City line rolling stock replacement project was renamed New Tube for London (NTfL) and moved from its feasibility stage to the design and specification stage.
-The proposal introduces fully automated trains and signalling to increase capacity first on the Piccadilly line in 2025, followed by the Central, Waterloo & City, and Bakerloo lines by 2033.
-The fully automated trains may not have drivers.
-The ASLEF and RMT trade unions that represent the drivers strongly oppose this, saying it would be unsafe.
+Transport for London (TfL) has planned to replace Piccadilly Line trains in 2010 with the 2014 Stock to be delivered from 2015 onwards, with the two bidders of the contract; Alstom and CAF were bidded for the project.
+It was postponed, with the project being renamed to New Tube for London.
 In June 2018, TfL announced 94 nine-car 2024 stock trains to replace the 1973 Stock.
-As of early 2021, these are expected to enter service from 2025.
+As of early 2021, these are expected to enter service from 2026.
+All 1973 Stock trains will be decommissioned by 2030.